ga83bar/Corona-applied-machine-learning/README.md

 ### Documentation

 The project documentation can be found in the [documentation](/documentation) folder.
 The project's code is documented with Doxygen.
 To access the documentation, simply open the [index](/documentation/html/index.html) file with a web browser of your liking.
 The documentation folder also includes all [milestone reports](/documentation/reports) as well as some meeting transcripts.
+The final report is located [here](/documentation/reports/milestone_4_report.pdf).

 ### Code base